xuankimtran/docs-1/pages/katalon-studio/tutorials/plan-test-suite.md

 ## Define Test Suite goals

-A test suite could compile a series of actions depicting a particular user experience on your website.
+A test suite compiles a series of actions depicting a particular user experience on your website.

 You plan test cases based on deciding which action a test case should perform.
 You then create a test suite flow by naming and ordering test cases.

-For example, to test user’s online shopping experience, your test suite might include the following sequential actions:
+For example, to test user’s online shopping experience, your test suite might include actions as per the following sequence:

 * *Sign up* or *log in* test case.
 * *Enter shopping cart* test case.